Economic Complexity and Growth: Can value-added exports better explain the link?: Acknowledgements

 \section{Acknowledgements}

-I am thankful to two anonymous referees, as well as to Jesus Crespo Cuaresma, Wolfgang Schwarzbauer, Johannes Berger, Ludwig Strohner, Adam Lederer, Michael Berlemann, and Tobias Thomas for helpful comments.
+I am thankful to two anonymous referees, as well as to Jes\'{u}s Crespo Cuaresma, Wolfgang Schwarzbauer, Johannes Berger, Ludwig Strohner, Martin Wolf, Michael Berlemann, and Tobias Thomas for helpful comments.